weberlab-hhu/Predmoter/README.md

 Lightning version (1.6.4) and PyTorch 1.12, when loading a pretrained model.
 The saved Adam optimizer state conflicts with a new implementation in PyTorch 1.12 compared to 1.11 (https://github.com/pytorch/pytorch/issues/80809).
-This is fixed in the later versions.
+This is fixed in later versions.

-Sofware versions:
+Software versions:
 - **CUDA**: 11.7.1
 - **cuDNN**: 8.7.0
 - **Python**: 3.8.3